FoxHelms/makeDO/research.md

 PyTest: a testing framework for python (simpler than unittest)
 - [ ] Incorporate pytest code (within the funnction they test bc simple??) and TDD philosophy into the coding project.

-Django: A framework used for developing the backend to web applications that receive lots of traffic.
+Django: A framework used for developing the full stack to complicated, dynamic web applications that receive lots of traffic.
+(Monolithic?)
-- [ ] Use Django on project
+- [ ] Use Django on project?
+Maybe flask…

+Flask: A lightweight framework for developing simple, static web applications.
+(Micro services?)
+- [ ] Or maybe use Flask on the project.

 Chef: A tool written in Ruby that helps control environments with lots of different nodes and servers.